ArchExalt/credential-manager-kotlin/README.md

 ```
 # A proper signing config for a RELEASE version
 1. In case Firebase Authentication works with DEBUG version but not with RELEASE one:
-- check in project settings whether RELEASE version also uses signingConfig;
+- check whether RELEASE version also uses signingConfig (project configuration);
-- check for correct SHA1 and SHA256 fingeprints added into Firebase project configuration.
+- check whether there are correct SHA1 and SHA256 fingeprints used (Firebase project configuration).
 2. build.gradle file (pay attention, debuggable = false, keyAlias = key2)
 ```
 android {